 Who should attend?

-This symposium is unique in its ability to bring together professionals with a variety of backgrounds, including veterinarians, physiotherapists, veterinary technicians/nurses, veterinary chiropractors, veterinary acupuncturists, physical therapist assistants, and occupational therapists, who share a common interest to provide optimal treatment and management options for injured and disabled animals.
+This symposium is unique in its ability to bring together professionals with a variety of backgrounds, including veterinarians, physiotherapists, veterinary technicians/nurses, veterinary chiropractors, veterinary acupuncturists, physical therapist assistants, and occupational therapists and assistants, as well as professionals who share a common interest to provide optimal treatment and management options for injured and disabled animals.
 We invite you to participate in the great program we have planned!

 An important component of this symposium is to develop and strengthen the area of veterinary rehabilitation and physical therapy, and the very important relationship between professionals working within the field.
 The theme for this meeting is "The Athlete," with an emphasis on evidence-based therapy and medicine that can cross disciplines.